MoH-Malaysia/covid19-public/CONTRIB.md

      - Cases detected upon arrival in Malaysia
      - Cases who developed the illness during quarantine or isolation
  9) Breakdown by test type (RTK-Ag or RT-PCR)
+ 10) Cases stratified by disease stage and vaccination status (fully or not-fully vaccinated by the time of diagnosis, if fully vaccinated then column to state the brand).

 ### Healthcare